 Dangers of Untreated Sleep Apnea

 Without treatment, there is evidence that sleep apnea can cause brain damage and changes in your brainstem.
 Health risks are why it’s crucial to find a treatment you can use every night.
 Skipping nights of sleep apnea treatment can set you up for major medical issues.
+Patients with severe obstructive sleep apnea are at a higher risk for these complications.

 “A neuroimaging study in the September issue of the journal Sleep found that participants with severe, untreated sleep apnea had a significant reduction in white matter fiber integrity in multiple brain areas, which was accompanied by impairments to cognition, mood, and daytime alertness (1)